Healthy Homes Assessment Fernhill

 Draught Stopping Fernhill

-If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap, then it is probably a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that let air into or out into your home require seals.
-For example, if the open fireplace isn’t being used, it may cause draughts and should be blocked off.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap and you can feel it, it’s likely to be a gap or hole that requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that allow air in or out of your house require sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as possible.

-You don’t require to cover up holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be required to allow movement of the building as the house is heated and cools in order to let them be shut and opened, rather instead of being stuck.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the home is heated and cools to allow them to be shut and opened, rather instead of being stuck.
+We will check all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections